-In an increasingly interconnected global society, the New York Film Academy is committed to graduating global citizens with the communication, collaboration, and critical skills necessary to address issues facing our modern world.
-To this end, the New York Film Academy seeks to offer programming to the widest possible array of global populations, with a physical presence in as many locations as possible while continuing to deliver visual storytelling education of the highest quality.
+In an increasingly interconnected global society, The New York Film Academy (NYFA) is committed to graduating global citizens with the communication, collaboration, and critical skills necessary to address issues facing our modern world.
+To this end, NFYA seeks to offer programming to the widest possible array of global populations, with a physical presence in as many locations as possible, while continuing to deliver visual storytelling education of the highest quality.